 The Department for Education sets out key ‘Fundamental British Values’.
 We have built upon these ideas to compile the Fitzharrys Fundamentals booklet (below), developing the principles of:

 The Fitzharrys Fundamentals booklet shows the relevance of each principle in our students’ lives at school and beyond.
 These values and our ethos support each student in becoming an active citizen who understands the importance of community and commonality, and that Together Everyone Achieves More.

 further information available via the link at the bottom of this webpage).As a positive and inclusive school community we are proud to stand by the principles of Educate Against Hate.
 This is consistent with the government’s Prevent strategy and focus on combatting extremism and radicalisation, issues featuring prominently in the media.

 Education and information are vital elements in encouraging positive attitudes and helping students and families be aware of potential risk factors.
 Our e-safety programme supports students in making informed choices and understanding how they can be influenced on-line.

 The Fitzharrys Fundamentals booklet includes a wider range of helpful resources and websites to provide access to professional support for students.
 We encourage students to speak to someone at school if they have a concern about anything.

-Parents who wish to learn more about anti-extremism can undertake the free e-learning training course provided by the DfE which is available at: https://www.elearning.prevent.homeoffice.gov.uk/
+Parents who wish to learn more about anti-extremism can find further informantion and advice on the links below, as well as undertake a free e-learning training course provided by the DfE.